 We operate on occupied territories called Waawiiyaataanong, named by the Anishinaabeg and includes the Three Fires Confederacy of Ojibwe (Chippewa), Odawa (Ottawa), and Bodewatomi (Potawatomi) peoples.
 We hold to commit to Indigenous communities in Waawiiyaataanong, their elders, both past and present, and future generations.

 We recognize that all Indigenous peoples—here and beyond, whose Land has been occupied—have and continue to be forcibly removed from their homelands.
 This is in solidarity with Black and Indigenous communities who continue to be systemically excluded and oppressed through the ongoing damaging effects of settler colonialism, genocide, and myths of white supremacy.

 MOCAD recognizes that any land acknowledgment we participate in and pronounce must be part of a living process of growing relationships.
-Any acknowledgement must be spoken alongside an ongoing commitment to dismantling the continuing effects of settler-colonialism, in order to serve Detroit’s Indigenous communities.
+Any acknowledgment must be spoken alongside an ongoing commitment to dismantling the continuing effects of settler-colonialism to serve Detroit’s Indigenous communities.

-MOCAD is dedicated to facilitating the activities of the Waawiiyaataanong Arts Council, working towards deeper levels of dialogue, engagement, advocacy, and material support.
-This acknowledgement should not act as closure, but will advance further concrete actions.
+MOCAD facilitates the activities of the Waawiiyaataanong Arts Council, working towards more profound levels of dialogue, engagement, advocacy, and material support.
+This acknowledgment should not act as closure but will advance further concrete actions.

-This land acknowledgement is part of an ongoing process supported by MOCAD and the Waawiiyaataanong Arts Council.
-For more information about this effort visit Landback313.org.
+This land acknowledgment is part of an ongoing process supported by MOCAD and the Waawiiyaataanong Arts Council.
+For more information about this effort, visit Landback313.org.